Lila Downs: 2015–2017: Balas y Chocolate World Tour

-2019–present: Al Chile Tour
+2019–2021: Al Chile Tour

 Al Chile World Tour is Downs' sixth world tour.
 It was to see concerts in Mexico, the United States, Spain, Colombia and Chile for 2019 and 2020.
 However, due to the coronavirus pandemic, Downs was forced to cancel or postpone most of the concerts until 2021.

+2022

+On July 4, 2022, Lila Downs performed in Geneva, Switzerland at the festival Musiques en été.

+2023 : European Tour

+On the 5th of August 2023, Downs and her band gave a concert at the Festival "Chant de Marins" (Songs of Sailors) in the port of Paimpol, Brittany, France in front of 45.000 people.

 Acting

 Downs has had small parts in such films as Frida, Fados and Hasta el último trago corazón; the latter is a documentary on Mexican music involving various exponents of the genre.
 Downs worked on the composition and arrangements for the musical Como agua para chocolate, based on the book by Laura Esquivel, which premiered at the Public Theater of New York and Broadway in late 2011 and early 2012.
 She participated in the filming of the U.S. film Mariachi Gringo directed by Tom Gustafson, where she worked alongside Mexican actresses Adriana Barraza, Martha Higareda and Canadian actor Shawn Ashmore.
 The film was released in 2012.
+She also played Nana Petra in the 2020 animated film Xico's Journey.